tejten/Amazon-Neptune-Ontology-Platform-Labs/labs/05-s3-bulk-load.md

 - RDF data exists in S3.
 - Neptune has an associated S3 loader role.
+- The Neptune VPC has an S3 Gateway endpoint.
 - The loader finishes successfully.
 - SPARQL can query loaded data.

+## Troubleshooting

+### `Unable to connect to S3 endpoint`

+This means the request reached Neptune, but Neptune could not reach S3.

+Check:

+- The S3 Gateway VPC endpoint exists.
+- Endpoint type is `Gateway`, not `Interface`.
+- Service is `com.amazonaws.us-east-1.s3`.
+- The endpoint is in the same VPC as Neptune.
+- The endpoint is attached to the route table or route tables used by the Neptune subnets.
+- The S3 bucket is in the same region as the Neptune cluster.
+- The object path in `source` exactly matches the S3 object key.
+- The Neptune load role is attached to the cluster and has S3 read/list permissions.